microsoft/code-with-engineering-playbook/Engineering/DevOps-Logging.md

 ## GDPR

 General Data Protection Regulation requires paying attention to log content.
-Email addresses, usernames, phone numbers, IP addresses are among the type of information considered personal, which has restricting rules regarding storage.
+Email addresses, usernames, phone numbers, IP addresses are among the type of information considered personal, which has restrict rules regarding storage.
 It is important to pay attention to what is logged.
 A technique to overcome this is anonymizing sensitive data (for instance replacing last digits of IP address).
-Also pay attention to log transmission and data at rest, ensuring that encryption is in place.
+Moreover, pay attention to log transmission and data at rest, ensuring that encryption is in place.

 ## Anti-patterns